Are you doing enough capital asset management planning?

 - Project Prioritization

-This means that a CIP can help you determine if investing in a new building or piece of construction equipment is a good choice based on the likelihood that the risk is less than not making the investment at all.
+This means that a CIP can help you determine if investing in a new building or piece of construction equipment is a good choice based on the likelihood that the risk is less than not investing at all.

 The key to quality asset capital planning and management is data.
 You need to understand the assets you have and have reliable information on which to base your investment decisions for the future.
 Your organization may own 100 delivery trucks, but unless you know when they were purchased, what the expected life cycle is, and when they are likely to need replacement, then accurate investment planning is impossible.

-Fortunately, asset capital planning software is able to help you solve this problem.
+Fortunately, asset capital planning software can help you solve this problem.

 Your first step in the planning process is to create a detailed inventory of all of your assets.
 Keep (or make) a record of everything your organization owns.